atwj/stripe-sa-takehome/README.md

 I observed:
 1. There is a `/checkout` route and `/success` route already defined in `app.py`.
 This should be where I will implement the server side logic for the payment functionality.
 2. The .env file does not seem to be loading the publishable and secret API keys correctly.
 I will have to fix that.
-3. The available book selections are hardcoded into the view.
+3. The available book selections are hardcoded into the view as well as in `app.py`.
 I may want to refactor that later.

 ### Step 2: Complete the task.
 Now that the application is running, I had to figure out the following items: